Skip to main content

 Once you have created a Table in Decode, you can easily view its defined structure, known as the schema.
 Understanding the schema is helpful for several reasons:

-• Verification: Confirming the columns you expect (Row Identifier, Static, Metadata, Dynamic) are set up correctly.
+• Verification: Confirming the columns you expect (Identifier, Detail, Attribute, and Metric columns) are set up correctly.

 • Upload Preparation: Knowing the exact column names and structure helps ensure your spreadsheets align with the table's expectations before uploading.